Compliance Checklist for Classifying FTEs vs Contractors

 Engaging an independent contractor is different than hiring an employee because different laws apply to each category of worker.
 If your organization engages independent contractors, it is important to consider how your company will comply with relevant laws, policies, and regulations.

-For example, while companies have the ability to schedule employees and control how they work, independent contractors are their own business entity.
+For example, while companies have the ability to schedule employees and control how they work, independent contractors are their own business entities.
 They are responsible for paying their own taxes, providing their own benefits, and completing the work outlined in their contract as they see fit.

 Properly classifying workers is a big deal because misclassification can result in audits, fines, penalties, lawsuits, and negative publicity.
 In order to minimize risk and stay compliant, it is important to understand how federal, state, and local laws view independent contractors versus employees and ensure that your company abides by these rules.